WPI120.02.01Duty to Licensee or Social Guest—Condition of Premises

 In Youngblood v.
 Schireman, 53 Wn.App.
 95, 765 P.2d 1312 (1988), the court discussed the duty of a landowner to warn or protect a licensee against harm by a third person.

 The court in Hutchins v.
 1001 Fourth Ave.
 Associates, 116 Wn.2d 217, 802 P.2d 1360 (1991), held that a possessor of land has no generalized duty to provide security measures on the premises so as to protect those off the premises, including passersby, from third-party criminal activity on the premises.
-For a discussion of the duty to protect a business invitee from criminal activity, see WPI 120.06.03.
+In McKown v.
+Simon Property Group, Inc., 182 Wn.2d 752, 344 P.3d 661 (2015), the Supreme Court stated, “we have also continued to recognize that the limited duty of landowners to protect invitees from third parties is an exception to the general rule that there is no duty to protect others from the criminal acts of third parties.”
+(Citations omitted) McKown v.
+Simon Property Group, Inc., 182 Wn.2d at 766.

 The duty owed to licensees or social guests does not include the duty to warn of natural conditions associated with bodies of water nor the duty to warn of floating debris naturally occurring in bodies of water.
 Swanson v.
 McKain, 59 Wn.App.
 303, 796 P.2d 1291 (1990), overruled on other grounds in Tincani v.
 Inland Empire Zoological Soc., 124 Wn.2d 121, 875 P.2d 621 (1994).

 “[A] landowner has no duty to warn licensees about open and apparent dangers from a natural condition.”
 Whether a natural condition is open and apparent is a question of fact.
 Tincani v.
-Inland Empire Zoological Soc., 124 Wn.2d at 135.
+Inland Empire Zoological Soc., 124 Wn.2d 121, 135, 875 P.2d 621 (1994).
 In Thompson v.
 Katzer, 86 Wn.App.
 280, 936 P.2d 421 (1997) the appellate court affirmed summary judgment for the defense because the plaintiff-licensee clearly saw and perceived the risk of the snow upon which he slipped.

 In Anderson v.
 Weslo, Inc., 79 Wn.App.
-829, 906 P.2d 336 (1995), the court affirmed the summary dismissal of the claim of a 16 year-old injured on a neighbor's trampoline; the owners of the trampoline had posted safety rules and required parental permission.
+829, 906 P.2d 336 (1995), the court affirmed the summary dismissal of the claim of a 16-year-old injured on a neighbor's trampoline because the owners of the trampoline had posted safety rules and required parental permission.

 |End of Document||© 2019 Thomson Reuters.
 No claim to original U.S. Government Works.|